 The team then agrees on an option and sets up an action plan.
 Problem-solving meetings help companies find a solution to a problem and secure a commitment to enact the solution.

-Examples of this type of meeting are; incident response and strategic issue resolution.
+Examples of problem-solving meetings: incident response and strategic issue resolution.

 10. Decision-Making Meetings

-Decision-making meetings often involve a predefined team, but like problem-solving, some decisions may require expertise.
+Decision-making meetings often involve a predefined team.
+But like problem-solving meetings, some decisions may require expertise.
 Therefore, others may be involved, even if they’re not directly part of the decision-makers.

 Meetings To Share Information And Influence

 The purpose of these types of meetings is to share information with another group, to influence their decisions.
 These meetings are all about sharing information for mutual benefit.